 Debugging errors is one of the integral tasks for any programmer or system administrator who runs a website.
 It is caused by various factors, for instance, faulty file placement, improper permissions, and so on.
 These errors can cause websites to go down for minutes to hours, affect the website’s search engine ranking, etc if we didn’t fix it in a minimal time.
-Here is a guide to resolving common cPanel errors that you can use to fix your website errors.
+Here are 4 common cPanel errors and a guide on how to fix them.

 Initial Investigation: Checking Error logs